johnnyzn/DW-GAN/README.md

 This code is implemented in Python and PyTorch.
 All of the required libraries could be installed by pip or conda.
 ## Usage
 ### Data
 Due to the shortage of the storage space, data is not uploaded in this repository.
-Please contact zhangning@email.arizona.edu for the data copy.
+Please find the [Kaggle Page](https://www.kaggle.com/njznjz/captcha-collected-from-darknet-websites) for the data.
 ### Training
 GAN model is trained and uploaded.
 An example of making dataset for training CNN model is under the folder [Example_and_Record](https://github.com/johnnyzn/DW-GAN/blob/main/Example_and_Record/notebook_example/case_synthetizer-4.ipynb)
 <!-- ## Citation